-During one of my practices, my yoga instructor introduced me to the concept of “Santosha”.
+During one of my practices, my yoga instructor introduced me to the concept of “Santosa”.

-Since then, Santosha has become a mindset, not only in my yoga practice, but in life.
-I believe the lesson of Santosha is very valuable– it is crucial to find complete satisfaction in all aspects of life.
+Since then, Santosa has become a mindset, not only in my yoga practice, but in life.
+I believe the lesson of Santosa is very valuable– it is crucial to find complete satisfaction in all aspects of life.
 I think that once you find this inner peace, there is no longer good or bad, easy or hard, but simply reality.

-Usually a difficult pose for me to find Santosha in.
+Usually a difficult pose for me to find Santosa in.